Mojib-Rsm/BartaNow/README.md

-# Oftern News - Next.js Starter Project
+# BartaNow - Next.js Starter Project

-Welcome to Oftern News, a professional starter project for a modern news website.
+Welcome to BartaNow, a professional starter project for a modern news website.
 This project is built with Next.js and Tailwind CSS, demonstrating best practices for server-side rendering (SSR), API design, and component architecture.

 ## Table of Contents